“We are established as an independent charity for care, welfare and advancement of disabled people in Portsmouth and the surrounding area”.

 As a charity that provides services to people with disabilities, we aim to be as inclusive as we can be and actively represent the Voluntary & Community Sector through membership to the multi-agency SEND (Special Educational Needs & Disabilities) Board set up by the Local Authority to establish and implement a ‘Removing Barriers to Inclusion Plan’ for the locality, a large part of which relates to the development of inclusive and integrated services.

 Enable Ability has always taken a ‘needs-led’ approach to service development, as a result of which it regularly consults with existing and potential clients, professionals and colleagues from other relevant local organisations.
 Client / service user views & feedback always play a vital role in the decision-making process concerning changes to services provided and the shaping of those that it seeks to further develop.
+Please click on the image below to download and view our service summary flyer.

 Our key challenges over the coming years comprise: building sufficient capacity to meet increased demand; responding effectively to parent / carer expectations concerning levels of service provision; reductions in funding that we will receive from statutory agencies, increased competition for grant funding and having the capacity to fully meet fundraising targets through events, sponsorship and donations.